rubyforgood/human-essentials/docs/user_guide/bank/essentials_distributions.md

 * If you are accepting requests from partners,  you initiate the distribution by "fulfilling" the partner request. (see [Requests](essentials_requests.md))

 ## Seeing a list of your distributions
 To view a list of your distributions,  click on 'Distributions' in the left hand menu.
 This brings up a list of all your distributions for the current year.
-You can change what distributions ar displayed using the distribution filters at the top of the list.
+You can change what distributions are displayed using the distribution filters at the top of the list.

 ### Filtering the distribution list